 All people experience fatigue.
-Many people feel exhausted or sluggish especially after they’ve had a long day or engaged in strenuous physical activity.
-Usually after a day or two of rest and relaxation their bodies return back to normal, and they feel fine.
+Many people feel exhausted or sluggish especially after they’ve had a long day or engaged in the strenuous physical activity.
+Usually, after a day or two of rest and relaxation, their bodies return back to normal, and they feel fine.
 When you have arthritis however you feel a different kind of fatigue.
 Your body is intensely tired, you feel heavy, and you still feel that way even after extended periods of rest.
 If this is the case for you, you could have inflammatory arthritis, an autoimmune disease, or fibromyalgia.

 Signs of Fatigue

 Fatigue is a mental state of being tired and weak.
 When you are fatigued, your limbs feel heavy and moving to do small tasks takes a great amount of effort.
 You may display exhaustion similar to the kind you would have if you had the flu.
 Another sign is a large drop in your energy level and focus.